-Cloud load balancing is critical to delivering scalable and reliable services to customers, and yet many cloud providers need to modernize their approach to load balancers and application delivery controllers.
+Cloud load balancing is critical to delivering scalable and reliable services to customers, and yet many cloud providers need to modernize their approach to

 Amazon Web Services (AWS) experienced its fourth outage of the year on Christmas Eve, citing a disruption due to the accidental deletion of configuration files for its elastic load balancing (ELB) service, which is responsible for distributing incoming data from applications to be handled by different computing hardware at the Northern Virginia data center location, the provider said in an event summary on the AWS website.